suncoast-devs/handbook/lessons/career-looking/decoding-job-desc.md

 Avoid postings that sound too good to be true.

 - Overly high salary for low skills level
-- Job posts that state no skills or experience required
+- Job posts that state no skills or experience are required
 - Promise perfect hours and benefits

 If it is truly an ideal job, they would not need to advertise.